 Head Soccer Coach

-Coach Richard Duffy enters his fifth season as the men's soccer coach at Rocky Mountain College.
+Coach Richard Duffy enters his sixth season as the men's soccer coach at Rocky Mountain College.
 He is a 2000 graduate of the University of Mary and was a third team All-American selection for the Marauder's in 1999.
 Coach Duffy began his coaching career at the University of Mary as a graduate assistant while he completed his master's degree in management.
 In 2001 he moved to Billings to continue his coaching career as an assistant for the women's program.
 In his first year with the program the team increased their win total by seven games.

 In 2012, Coach Duffy led the men's program to their first ever national tournament appearance in only their fourth year of existence.